Skip to main contentSkip to main navigationSkip to footer content

 Adults who have not received a high school diploma may enroll in the General Education Development (GED) program.
 This program is designed to prepare students to pass the GED test, which is composed of four subject areas: language arts, mathematics, science, and social studies.
 Students must be at least 16 years of age to enroll in the program, and students under the age of 18 need special permission from their parents and/or educational facilities.

 Students working on their GED on the Ontario campus are assigned to cohorts or other class schedules based on needs and skill levels.
-The same students are also assigned times to work in the Learning Center for individualized study, during daytime hours.

-Oregon Trail Building - (541) 881-5865
+Oregon Trail Building - (541) 881-5864

-In order to meet the work and family schedules of ESL students, classes are offered in the evenings.
-The evening classes, which are larger, are divided into beginning and advanced levels.
+This program assists adults whose primary spoken language is not English to acquire skills in reading, writing, and speaking English.
+In order to meet the work and family schedules of ESOL students, classes are offered in the evenings.
+Classes are offered for beginning, intermediate, and advanced levels.
 Students typically attend four, two-hours classes per week (Monday-Thursday) during TVCC's fall, winter, and/or spring quarters, though this schedule may vary slightly.

 HIGH SCHOOL EQUIVALENCY PROGRAM (HEP)